JurgenR/aioslsk/docs/source/USAGE.rst

     # The following will attempt to start the download in the background
     transfer: Transfer = await client.transfers.download(search_result.username, search_result.shared_items[0].filename)

 Transfers can be paused or aborted, aborting will remove the partially downloaded file.
-To resume the paused transfer call the :func:`.TransferManager.queue` method.
+To resume the paused transfer call the :meth:`.TransferManager.queue` method.
 Aborted transfers can be requeued as well but since the file was removed the transfer will be restarted from the beginning:

 .. code-block:: python